-Old-age pension (social insurance): 25% of the insured's average annual earnings plus 1% for each 50-week period of contributions exceeding 550 weeks (gradually rising from 2019 to 2025 until reaching 750 weeks) of contributions is paid, up to 50% of the maximum annual earnings used to calculate benefits.
+Old-age pension (Age Pension, social insurance): 25% of the insured's average annual earnings plus 1% for every 50 weeks of contributions exceeding 600 weeks (gradually rising until reaching 750 weeks in 2025) of contributions is paid.

 Average annual earnings are based on the insured's best five years of covered earnings in the last 10 years of work; if the insured has worked less than five years, the average is based on the insured's total earnings.